 In 2018, the SPCB conducted a new job analysis study.
 The content outline established by that study is effective beginning April 1, 2020.
 Download the 2018 SPCB CSP Job Analysis Executive Summary to learn more.

 Candidates are encouraged to review the detailed Exam Content Outline included in the Candidate Handbook to develop their own study plan and prepare for the exam.

 A range of continuing education resources are available from a variety of providers for preparation on specific topic areas.

 - NASP offers an optional CSP preparation course available online.*

-- NASP will offer the optional CSP preparation course at the NASP Annual Meeting and Expo on Thursday, September 12.*
+- NASP will offer the optional CSP preparation course at the NASP Annual Meeting and Expo Virtual Experience on Monday, September 14.*

 *The SPCB’s role is in developing and administering certification examinations to determine the qualifications of candidates for certification.
 The Board does not require, provide, or endorse any specific study guides, training or review courses.
 The SPCB, Board, certification staff members, certification committee members, and certification subject matter experts do not have involvement in the creation, accreditation, approval, endorsement or delivery of examination review courses, preparatory materials, educational programs, or training programs that prepare candidates for the CSP certification examination.